Chehalis Downtown Historic District: Extinct historical buildings and features

+The Big Clock

 A street clock, known as "the Big Clock", was situated outside of the Burnett Jewelry Store in downtown.
 Thought to have been installed in 1901 or 1902, the E. Howard & Co. timepiece was a fixture in the city until January 1970 when it was removed after the jewelry business transferred to a new location in the downtown area.
 The clock, sold to an antique dealer, was moved to Newport, Oregon.

+Flower Club fountain

 A fountain, meant as a watering trough for horses, was erected at the intersections of Boistfort Street and Chehalis and Pacific avenues on February 12, 1907.
 The fountain contained a large basin on a decorative pedestal topped with an electric globe light, a modern amenity of the time.
 The public spring was the idea of a ten-member all-girl group known as the Flower Club.
 The organization paid $200 for the fountain, raising a smaller amount from city residents for freight and installation.
 Confusion over the responsibility of the placement of the fountain waylaid its initial installation for several months and the local Chehalis Bee-Nugget newspaper wrote editorials praising the young women while castigating older, more affluent residents for their lack of efforts and monetary donations.